 Set Proper Expectations

 Make sure you and your friend are on the same page.
 Sit down with them beforehand and go over what their expectations are, and communicate what you expect drawing on your experience.
 This phase is important as it helps manage any nerves they may have and establishes you in a position of leadership.

-Being a voice of authority over a friend–that in every other setting is an equal–can be tricky.
+Being a voice of authority over a friend—who in every other setting is an equal—can be tricky.
 A good way to approach it is consensus decision making.
-Allowing your beginner friend to be in on the decision making process will boost their confidence, make them more engaged with details of a trip and help them learn more.
+Allowing your beginner friend to be in on the decision making process will boost their confidence, make them more engaged with the details of a trip and help them learn more.

 Hopefully, you won’t need to be authoritative, but risk management decisions may arise that require clear and singular leadership.
 Being prepared for this means being the leader.
 Setting those expectations beforehand will set you up for success.